-We also, work with researchers from institutions from around the world and key organisations within the manufacturing industry.
+We work with researchers from institutions from around the world and key organisations within the manufacturing industry.
 We welcome the chance to collaborate with research students and industry professionals to investigate growth opportunities and industry pain points areas.

 ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC)